seemasm20-source/networking-labs/03-dns-portfolio/project-2-troubleshooting/hostname-not-resolving.md

 User complaint

-"I cannot reach the new server by name.
-My colleague at the next desk can reach it fine."
+I cannot reach the new server by name.
+My colleague at the next desk can reach it fine.

 Root cause